-- Switch off ignition. - Turn the ignition switch in the key-operated switch in the glove box to the position ON ⇒ fig. 26.
+- Switch off ignition. - Turn the ignition switch in the key-operated switch in the glove box to the position ON ⇒ fig. 25.

-Check that the warning lamp in the dash panel does ⇒ page 44, fig. 27 not light up when the ignition is switched on ⇒ .
+Check that the warning lamp in the instrument panel does ⇒ page 44, fig. 26 not light when the ignition is switched on ⇒ ⚠.

-- The driver is responsible for the proper position of the key-operated switch. - You should deactivate the front passenger airbag only if you have to use a rear-facing child seat in exceptional cases. ⇒ page 46, "Child safety". - Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
+- The driver is responsible for the proper position of the key-operated switch. - You should deactivate the front passenger airbag only if you have to use a rear-facing child seat in exceptional cases. ⇒ page 46, "Child safety". - For those vehicles that do not include a key lock switch to turn the airbag off, an Authorised Service Centre must be consulted. - Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
 This represents a risk of fatal injuries to the child!
-However, if it is necessary in exceptional circumstances to transport a child in a rear-facing child seat on the front passenger seat, you must always disable the front passenger airbag. - As soon as the child seat is no longer needed on the front passenger seat, enable the front passenger airbag again. - Only deactivate the passenger airbag when the ignition is off, otherwise a fault may occur in the airbag system, this will create a danger that in case of an accident, the airbag does not deploy properly or does not deploy at all. - When the passenger airbag is deactivated, if the warning lamp is not continuously lit up when the front passenger airbag is disabled, there may be a fault in the airbag system: - $-\,$ Have the airbag system inspected immediately by a qualified workshop. - Do not use a child seat on the front passenger seat!
-The front passenger airbag could be triggered despite the fact that there is a fault in the system and, as a result, a child could sustain serious or fatal injuries. - It is not certain whether the front passenger airbag will deploy during an accident!
-Inform your passengers of this.
+However, if it is necessary in exceptional circumstances to transport a child in a rear-facing child seat on the front passenger seat, you must always disable the front passenger airbag. - As soon as the child seat is no longer needed on the front passenger seat, enable the front passenger airbag again. - Only deactivate the passenger airbag when the ignition is off, otherwise a fault may occur in the airbag system, this will create a danger that in case of an accident, the airbag does not deploy properly or does not deploy at all. - When the passenger airbag is deactivated, if the warning lamp AIRBAG OFF is not continuously lit when the front passenger airbag is disabled, there may be a fault in the airbag system: - $-\,$ Have the airbag system inspected immediately by a qualified workshop. - Do not use a child seat on the front passenger seat!
+The front passenger airbag could be triggered despite the fact that there is a fault in the system and, as a result, a child could sustain serious or fatal injuries.

-• When using the ignition key to activate / deactivate the passenger front airbag, only the passenger front airbag will be activated / deactivated.
+- It is not certain whether the front passenger airbag will deploy during an accident!
+Inform your passengers of this. - When using the ignition key to activate / deactivate the passenger front airbag, only the passenger front airbag will be activated / deactivated.
 The side airbag and head airbag on the passenger side will remain active.